 It might seem that the obvious interpretation is "June 15", implied by four of the six versions above.
-However, Jewish tradition adheres to the "June 1" interpretation, and in fact claims that the Torah, or at least the Ten Commandments, were given exactly 50 days after the Exodus (though I only get 47 days to "June" 3, since either "April" had 30 days and "May" 29 or vice versa, so this would mean that Moses got the Ten Commandments on his third day on the mountain, or else I have calculated differently than Jewish tradition), which would correspond to the Feast of Weeks (Shavuot) or Pentecost, though the Old Testament never explicitly makes this connection.
+However, Jewish tradition adheres to the "June 1" interpretation (suggested by two of the versions above), and in fact claims that the Torah, or at least the Ten Commandments, were given exactly 50 days after the Exodus (though I only get 47 days to "June" 3, since either "April" had 30 days and "May" 29 or vice versa, so this would mean that Moses got the Ten Commandments on his third day on the mountain, or else I have calculated differently than Jewish tradition), which would correspond to the Feast of Weeks (Shavuot) or Pentecost, though the Old Testament never explicitly makes this connection.
 Therefore I have tentatively following this interpretation.